Skip to Main Content

 Included Meals: Breakfast, Dinner

-After breakfast, say goodbye to your VBT trip leaders and depart for Paris via one of the most visited monuments in France: Mont Saint-Michel.
-Upon arrival, meet your local guide at the Tourist Information center.
-Then, accompany him or her across the causeway in the Gulf of Saint-Malo to the island-village of Mont Saint-Michel.
+After breakfast, say goodbye to your VBT trip leaders and depart for Paris, stopping en route at one of France’s most iconic landmarks: Mont Saint-Michel.
+Upon arrival, meet your local guide in the Mont Saint-Michel parking area, then accompany them across the causeway through the Gulf of Saint-Malo to the island village.

-A UNESCO World Heritage site, the cone-shaped island is best known for the spectacular and well-preserved 13th-century Benedictine abbey that sits at its peak, roughly 240 feet above sea level.
-Your guide leads you along narrow medieval streets, spiraling up to the Gothic-period monastic buildings.
+A UNESCO World Heritage site, the cone-shaped island is renowned for its spectacular and well-preserved 13th-century Benedictine abbey, which rises roughly 240 feet (73 meters) above sea level.
+Your guide will lead you through the narrow medieval streets that spiral upward to the Gothic monastic buildings at the summit.

 Included Meals: Breakfast